MariamGhanim/MariamGhanim/README.md

 # Hi, I'm Mariam 👋

-Computer Science student with hands-on experience in data analysis and machine learning.
-Skilled in Python and important libraries like pandas, NumPy, scikit-learn, matplotlib, and Streamlit.
-Have a good understanding of machine learning basics, data cleaning, and testing models.
-A quick learner with strong problem-solving skills and a collaborative mindset.
-Currently expanding knowledge in natural language processing, such as text classification and recognizing important information.
+* Computer Science student with experience in data analysis and machine learning 💻📊🤖
+* Skilled in Python and libraries like pandas, NumPy, scikit-learn, matplotlib, and Streamlit 🐍
+* Strong in machine learning basics, data cleaning, and model testing
+* Quick learner, good at problem-solving, and works well with others
+* Currently learning about natural language processing, like text classification and extracting key information

 ## Skills